kodehomie/learn-fast-java-web-app/design-documents/user-stories.md

 - As any user, I want to view available mentors so that I can connect with them.
 (MVP)

+### Delete Availability
+- As any user, I want to delete available status so that others will not
+  connect with me at this time.
+(MVP)

 ### Connect With Mentee
 - As a mentor, I want to connect with a mentee so that I can build my network with rising mentees.
 (MVP)